taforozi/MarvelStudiosDB/README.md

 The examples that we have implemented can be found in the [Views](Views) folder with a description about what each of them serves.

 ## MarvelStudiosDB.mwb
-This file constitutes the database model in MySQL Workbench format, while it also exists as a png file extracted from MySQL Workbench.
+This file constitutes the database model in MySQL Workbench format, while it also exists as a png file extracted from the MySQL Workbench.

 ## MarvelStudiosDB.sql
 SQL script that contains the dump for creating the database (tables, constraints, inserted data, views).